DataDog/terraform-provider-datadog/docs/resources/monitor.md

 The following arguments are supported:

-* `type` - (Required) The type of the monitor.
+* `type`: (Required) The type of the monitor.
 The mapping from these types to the types found in the Datadog Web UI can be found in the Datadog API [documentation](https://docs.datadoghq.com/api/v1/monitors/#create-a-monitor) page.
 The available options are below. **Note**: The monitor type cannot be changed after a monitor is created.
     - `metric alert`
     - `service check`
     - `event alert`
     - `query alert`
     - `composite`
     - `log alert`
-* `name` - (Required) Name of Datadog monitor
+* `name`: (Required) Name of Datadog monitor
-* `query` - (Required) The monitor query to notify on.
+* `query`: (Required) The monitor query to notify on.
 Note this is not the same query you see in the UI and

     the syntax is different depending on the monitor `type` , please see the [API Reference](https://docs.datadoghq.com/api/v1/monitors/#create-a-monitor) for details. **Warning:** `terraform plan` won't perform any validation of the query contents.

-* `message` - (Required) A message to include with notifications for this monitor.
+* `message`: (Required) A message to include with notifications for this monitor.

     Email notifications can be sent to specific users by using the same '@username' notation as events.

-* `escalation_message` - (Optional) A message to include with a re-notification.
+* `escalation_message`: (Optional) A message to include with a re-notification.
 Supports the '@username'

     notification allowed elsewhere.

-* `thresholds` - (Optional)
+* `thresholds`: (Optional)
     - Metric alerts:

     A dictionary of thresholds by threshold type.
 Currently we have four threshold types for metric alerts: critical, critical recovery, warning, and warning recovery.
 Critical is defined in the query, but can also be specified in this option.
 Warning and recovery thresholds can only be specified using the thresholds option.